slatinsky/DiscordChatExporter-frontend/README.md

 ## Contributing
 Feel free to open issues and pull requests.
+### Short guide, how to contribute
+- Fork the repository
+- Create a new branch
+- Implement your changes
+- Commit and push the changes
+- Create a pull request

 The best way to support this project is to star it here on GitHub :).